J-O-B/portfolio/README.md

 >Graphic Design Image - [Pixabay Stock & Royalty Free Image](https://pixabay.com)
 >
 >Audio - AI voice provided by Google Wavenet (chrome extension)
+>
+>Logo - This logo uses the idea from a [WIX](https://wix.com) logo, however, the logo on this website is created by myself in Photoshop, using the same style design as seen on WIX.

 ### <ins>**_Content:_**</ins>
 All of the text content in this project is original content.
-See above for image credits & acknowledgements.
+See above for image credits & acknowledgements, for code attribution see below.

+### <ins>**_Attribution:_**</ins>
+This project incorporates both Bootstrap and JS via CDN.
+The creators of these features belong to their respective owners & creators.

+Media: Play, Pause and Stop buttons incorporate JavaScript which is a snippet from Mozilla Developer (prior to editing the code).

+Navbar: Idea for layout taken from Whiskey Drop.

+Footer: Layout idea taken from Resume walkthrough.

 ### <ins>**_Acknowledgments:_**</ins>
 I would like to acknowledge both my mentor <ins>Caleb Mbakwe</ins> for his tips during this project.
 I would also like to thank